Contributor biographies

 Gísli Pálsson

-Gísli Pálsson (Ph.D. in Anthropology from the University of Manchester) is former professor at the University of Iceland and the University of Oslo.
+Gísli Pálsson (PhD in Anthropology from the University of Manchester) is a former professor at the University of Iceland and the University of Oslo.
 He has written extensively on a variety of issues – including human-animal relations, slavery, extinction, and environmental discourse – and he has done anthropological fieldwork in Iceland, the Republic of Cape Verde, and the Canadian Arctic.
 He is the author, editor, or co-editor of several books, including Biosocial Becomings; Integrating Social and Biological Anthropology (co-edited with Tim Ingold (2013), The Man Who Stole Himself: The Slave Odyssey of Hans Jonathan (2016), The Human Age: How We Created the Anthropocene Epoch and Caused the Climate Crisis (2020), and The Last of Its Kind: The Search for the Great Auk and the Discovery of extinction (2024).

 Henriette Steiner

 Henriette Steiner is Professor and Head of Section of Landscape Architecture, Planning and Society at the University of Copenhagen.
 She works on the history and philosophy of architecture, landscapes and cities.
-Recent books include Tower to Tower (with Kristin Veel, MIT Press, 2020), Touch in the Time of Corona (with Kristin Veel, De Gruyter, 2021), and Untold Stories – Women Gender and Architecture in Denmark (with Jannie Bendsen and Svava Riesto, Strandberg Publishing, 2023).
+Recent books include Tower to Tower (with Kristin Veel, MIT Press, 2020), Touch in the Time of Corona (with Kristin Veel, De Gruyter, 2021), and Untold Stories – Women, Gender and Architecture in Denmark (with Jannie Bendsen and Svava Riesto, Strandberg Publishing, 2023).
 Together with Svava Riesto, she is co-PI of two Stories from Sofiegården: Alternative Forms of Living in Copenhagen as Cultural Heritage (funded by Augustinus Foundation) and Learning from Collaboration – Building Future Practice (funded by Realdania), and she is a recent recipient of a Monograph Fellowship of the Carlsberg Foundation.

 Imre Szeman